schultzm/havic/README.md

       distance_method:
         valid # options are ambiguity, valid, gap, or abs

-Let's take a look at the `--fast` iqtree command `-T 3 -m GTR+I+G --fast -bnni -alrt 2000`, which is explained more thoroughly in the IQTree2 User Manual.
-Briefly, we can save time by not `AUTO` selecting the threading strategy and not `AUTO` searching for the best fit model.
-That is, Working with a short amplicon of 460 bp, we can safely choose three threads (`-T 3`).
-As we have pre-emptively opted for the highly-parameterised GTR+I+G model, we need to use `-bnni` to compensate for potential model violations.
-In `--fast` mode, we will also need to use an alternative to the `--ufboot` branch support method, so have implemented the `-alrt` single branch test.
+The `--fast` iqtree command `-T 3 -m GTR+I+G --fast -bnni -alrt 2000` is explained more thoroughly in the IQTree2 User Manual.
+Briefly, compute time is reduced by _not_ `AUTO` searching for the best threading strategy and _not_ `AUTO` searching for the best fit model.
+Working with a short amplicon of 460 bp, we can safely choose three threads (`-T 3`).
+Pre-emptively, opting for the highly-parameterised GTR+I+G model, `-bnni` is used to compensate for any severe model violations.
+In `--fast` mode, we also need to use an alternative to the `--ufboot` branch support method, so we have implemented the `-alrt` single branch test.

-Our aim for the fast analysis is to find clades that approximately correspond to HAV subtype, and then pick the subtype clade that contains our novel query sequence.
-Given that we have used `-alrt` as a proxy for branch support, in `ClusterPicker` we use a `fine_cluster_support` of 80 to find the well supported clades.
+To reiterate, our aim for the fast analysis is to find clades that approximately correspond to HAV subtype, and then pick the subtype/clade that contains our novel query sequence.
+Given that we have used `-alrt` as a proxy for branch support we need to lower our acceptance threshold for branch support.
+That is, in `ClusterPicker` we set `fine_cluster_support` to 80 (as opposed to 95 for `UFBoot`)to find the well supported clades (please refer to IQTree manual for further advice on this), and we increase the genetic divergence to 0.076 or 7.6% to cluster the subtypes.

-After running in fast mode above, the clades containing the samples of interest can be extracted from the tree (e.g., using FigTree, open the `<RUN_PREFIX>map.stack.trimmed.fa.rooted_clusterPicks.nwk.figTree`, select taxa, copy and paste to text editor, remove `Clust[n]_` from the sample name and match to original files).
+To subset the dataset, after running `havic` in fast mode, open the output file `<RUN_PREFIX>map.stack.trimmed.fa.rooted_clusterPicks.nwk.figTree` in `FigTree`.
+Search for the sample of interest.
+Select the appropriate subset to give context to the sample of interest.
 Note, sample names are santised by `havic` to remove problematic characters from fasta headers.
-Get the unsanitised names for the samples from the file `<RUN_PREFIX>seq_id_replace.tsv`.
-At this stage, it is also a good idea to check the

-grep -f IAig_IBog.txt 20201110/r2_IA/r2_IA_seq_id_replace.tsv
+Original sample names are in `<RUN_PREFIX>seq_id_replace.tsv`.
+Use the list of original sample names to subset the input data and modify the `yaml` file accordingly.

+##### Re-run the analysis in slow mode using the subset data

+After selecting the subset of interest, re-run the analysis in 'slow' mode at least three times.

-Then a re-run in slow mode might look like:
+A re-run in slow mode might look like:

     IQTREE2_SETTINGS: # http://www.iqtree.org/doc/iqtree-doc.pdf
       executable:
         iqtree # command to call iqtree2
       other: # threads
-        '-T AUTO -m MFP+FO --ufboot 1000 -pers 0.2 -nstop 500'
+        '-T AUTO -m MFP+FO --ufboot 1000 -pers 0.2 -nstop 200'

     CLUSTER_PICKER_SETTINGS: # https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4228337/
       executable:
         ClusterPicker
       coarse_subtree_support: # divide tree into subtrees at/above this threshold
         70
-      fine_cluster_support: # branch support minimum value for clusters of tips 95
+      fine_cluster_support: # UPFboot minimum value for clusters of tips 95
       distance_fraction: # float please, genetic distance
         0.01 # (e.g., 1 SNP in 100 bp = 0.01)